JochLAin/fractale/README.md

 - Usage of [uuid](https://www.npmjs.com/package/uuid) to generate a unique id for model instances.
 - Usage of [moment.js](https://momentjs.com/docs/) for date validation.

+# Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.

+See the [contributing](https://github.com/JochLAin/fractale/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/JochLAin/fractale/blob/master/CODE_OF_CONDUCT.md) files for details

 # License